louisevst/visualisation-data/README.md

 The third graph had to refresh every seconds and was done with an external page containing data points.

+## See it live

+You can click [here](https://louisevst.github.io/visualisation-data/) to see it live !

 ## Tech Used

 - JavaScript